kriserickson/kriserickson.github.com/_posts/2014-04-22-the-state-of-html-mobile-frameworks-in-2014.md

 description: "A year I released my mobile app Recipe Folder using jQuery mobile and PhoneGap.
 While jQuery mobile did the job, I realized that while easy to get started with, jQuery Mobile is fairly bloated and the upgrade cycle was taking days of work rather than just dropping in the new files.
-I figured that there had to be a better solution, and I researched the various other HTML5 Mobile platforms when I had to create a mobile application for work. "
+I figured that there had to be a better solution, and I researched the various other HTML5 Mobile platforms when I had to create a mobile application for work.
+My directives was to find a framework ..."
 category: Programming
 tags: mobile,html,phonegap
 ---